 Enthusiastic Brights (Page 1)

 Daniel C. Dennett is the author of Freedom Evolves, Darwin's Dangerous Idea, and Breaking the Spell: Religion as a Natural Phenomenon.
 He is University Professor and Austin B. Fletcher Professor of Philosophy, and Director of the Center for Cognitive Studies, at Tufts University.
-He recently (2012) joined the philosophy faculty of the New College of the Humanities.
+In 2012, he also joined the philosophy faculty of the New College of the Humanities.
 As a philosopher, Dennett is primarily concerned with providing a philosophy of mind grounded in and fruitful to empirical research.
 He is an avid sailor.
-Read his New York Times article "The Bright Stuff", visit his home page, and/or see his video ("The Appeal of the Brights Movement") now.
+Read his New York Times article "The Bright Stuff", visit his home page , and/or see his video ("The Appeal of the Brights Movement") now.
+Additionally, feel free to check out one of the largest collections of Daniel Dennett quotes on the web on Citatum here.

 James 'The Amazing' Randi